The transformative impact of digital in healthcare

 - Health apps developed to support the remote, accurate and convenient monitoring of conditions

-- Telemedicine practices and faster patient access to test results online
+- Telemedicine and faster patient access to test results online

 While for many years, the scale of the sector’s digital transformation has been modest, the coronavirus pandemic dramatically accelerated this.